WHO WE ARE

 The student ministry has steadily grown.
 Rich Lubbers stepped in as the first youth minister as he attended OU.
 Later, after having many volunteers serve in this role, NorthHaven called Bryan Partridge as their second full time minister.
-Since, NorthHaven Student Ministry, or NHSM, has developed a strong identity.
-They are highly active within the Church.
-They continue to be a safe haven for students to find faith and community.
+NorthHaven Student Ministry, or NHSM, is currently under the leadership of Pamela Duncan.
+NHSM is highly active within the Church. and continues to be a safe haven for students to find faith and community.

 Our music ministry has seen Mark Lucas, Kelly Miller, Cheryl Tarter and currently Patti Drennan lead our choir and Church in worship.
 Through Easter musicals, incredible special music, classic hymns and contemporary music; NorthHaven music ministry continues to lead our congregation as we worship our Lord.